tipech/moe-analyzer/README.md

 Some features available are:
  - Interactive map of the road network
- - Automatic generation of possible vehicles paths though the network
+ - Automatic generation of possible vehicle paths though the network
  - Detailed MOE results for every road network edge, every end-to-end path or the entire system
  - Ability to create custom user-specified systems by combining individual network edges
  - Ability to provide custom Passenger Car Equivalent values for vehicle types